Maryland Offshore Wind: Regulatory and permitting process

-Record of decision and approvals (ROD)

-Published on September 5, 2024, the ROD for the Maryland Offshore Wind Project was issued by BOEM, National Marine Fisheries Service, NOAA, and USACE.
-This document outlines the final decision on US Wind's project, detailing the alternatives considered from the EIS and the selected course of action.
-The approval process involved a rigorous environmental review conducted in accordance with the National Environmental Policy Act, the Outer Continental Shelf Lands Act, and the Marine Mammal Protection Act.

-The ROD reviews the alternatives considered in the Final EIS.
-BOEM ultimately selected Alternative B as the Preferred Alternative, balancing renewable energy development with environmental and stakeholder considerations submitted during public comment periods.
-The decision includes mitigation measures, such as real-time marine mammal monitoring, seasonal restrictions on pile driving, and turbine lighting systems to minimize avian and maritime navigation impacts.
-With this approval, US Wind is authorized to proceed with construction, subject to ongoing environmental oversight and compliance with federal and state permitting requirements.

-The ROD discusses the regulatory framework governing the project, emphasizing the involvement of multiple federal agencies.
-BOEM played a leading role in evaluating the Construction and Operations Plan, ensuring compliance with environmental and safety regulations under OCSLA.
-Meanwhile, NMFS issued an Incidental Take Regulation and Letter of Authorization (LOA), permitting US Wind to conduct activities that might disturb marine mammals under specific mitigation and monitoring conditions.
-NMFS’s decision to grant the LOA requires frequent monitoring and reporting to assess the project's effects on North Atlantic right whales and other protected species.
-Additional agencies such as the U.S. Army Corps of Engineers, the Environmental Protection Agency, the National Park Service, and the U.S. Fish and Wildlife Service contributed to evaluating the project’s effects on water quality, fisheries, maritime navigation, and cultural resources.

 Finance

 Offtake agreement

 The Maryland Offshore Wind project received ORECs from the state of Maryland in 2017 and 2021 for MarWin and Momentum Wind phases respectively.
 The Maryland Offshore Wind Energy Act of 2013 established the OREC program to incentivize offshore wind development by amending the state’s Renewable Portfolio Standard to include projects located off the coast of Maryland.
 The Maryland Public Service Commission utilizes these credits to provide financial support for eligible offshore renewable projects.
 US Wind is authorized by the state of Maryland to sell up to 913,845 ORECs per year for 20 years for the MarWin phase and 2,513,753 per year for 20 years for the Momentum Wind phase.
 The ORECs will be sold at $54.17 per OREC adjusted to 2012 USD.
 In January 2025, the Maryland PSC announced that they had awarded additional ORECs to US Wind now totaling 1,710 MW in capacity up from 1,056 MW under the first two rounds.
 The first OREC schedules are expected to commence in January 2031.